 San Bernardino, CA 92407

-MANAGEMENT: The Recreational Sports Department at California State University, San Bernardino shall be responsible for the management of the SRFC under the direction of the Recreational Sports Director; with policy direction from the Santos Manuel Student Union Board of Directors with advice from the Recreation Committee.
-The main purpose of the SRFC shall be to support Recreational Sports-based programs and activities.
+MANAGEMENT: The Recreation & Wellness Department at California State University, San Bernardino shall be responsible for the management of the SRWC under the direction of the Recreation & Wellness Director; with policy direction from the Santos Manuel Student Union Board of Directors with advice from the Recreation Committee.
+The main purpose of the SRWC shall be to support Recreation & Wellness-based programs and activities.

 PHONE NUMBER(S): The following numbers are in effect: